mikea/quiet-server/README.md

 A Rust-based fan controller that automatically adjusts server fan speeds based on CPU package temperatures using IPMI and hardware sensors.

+> **⚠️ EXPERIMENTAL SOFTWARE - USE AT YOUR OWN RISK**
+>
+> This is experimental software that directly controls server hardware.
+Improper fan control can lead to overheating and hardware damage.
+While I run this in my own home lab, you should thoroughly test it with your specific hardware and monitor temperatures carefully.
+Always ensure you have proper cooling and temperature monitoring in place.

 ## Overview

 This tool continuously monitors CPU package temperatures via lm-sensors and automatically adjusts fan speeds using IPMI commands. **The primary purpose is to make production servers quieter for home lab deployments** by providing intelligent fan curve control with configurable temperature thresholds and power curves to balance cooling performance with noise levels.